zethkane/Maven.Quiz5/README.md

 ## Section 3 - Collections
 ### Student
 * **Description**
-	* The purpose of this class is to
+	* The purpose of this class is to manage `totalAmountOfHoursLearned`
 * **Methods to Complete**
 	* `void learn(Double amountOfHours)`
 	* `Double getTotalStudyTime()`

 ### ZipCodeWilmington
 * **Description**
-	* The purpose of this class is to
+	* The purpose of this class is to mediate `List` of `Student` objects.
 * **Methods to Complete**
 	* `void enroll(Student student)`
 	* `Boolean isEnrolled(Student student)`